-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
-Corequisite: Be currently enrolled in MATH 1113 Quantitative Literacy.
+Corequisite: Be currently enrolled in ENG 0301L Composition I Lab or ACAD 0303 Basic Composition or a grade "C" or higher in ENG 0301L Composition I Lab or ACAD 0303 Basic Composition and be currently enrolled in MATH 1113 Quantitative Literacy.
 Offered in the fall and spring semesters.
 This course includes applications, critical thinking, managing money and personal finance, statistical reasoning, probability and mathematical modeling.